Uploaded image for project: 'Qt'

 }

-qtuiohandler.cpp seems to be working as intended, anyone has an idea where to look further?
+qtuiohandler.cpp seems to be working as intended, I had a hard time following the path from received messages to the MPTAs, anyone has an idea where to look further?

 No reviews matched the request.
 Check your Options in the drop-down menu of this sections header.